HSF/packaging/RelocatableSoftware/Relocatable/programs/README.md

 Poco's [`Util`](http://pocoproject.org/docs/Poco.Util.html) library.
 Should be portable to all of Poco's supported platforms.

+The program does not go any further than self-location.
+The same ideas/techniques as shown in `hsfreloc` can be used to derive additional locations.

 `hsfreloc-qt`
 ------------
 Uses Qt5's [`QAaplication`](http://doc.qt.io/qt-5/qapplication.html) class
 for program self-location.
 This requires Qt5's `QtCore` library.
 Should be portable to all of Qt5's supported platforms.

+The program does not go any further than self-location.
+The same ideas/techniques as shown in `hsfreloc` can be used to derive additional locations.
+Note that Qt also provides its own resource and plugin system, so these can be used instead (and probably should be preferred it Qt is in use anyway).